jangwmpt7/Hello-World/README.md

 # Hello-World.
-This is my first repository.
+My name is Jack Nguyen, and I am currently in my second year at Penn State University.